harness/developer-hub/docs/internal-developer-portal/catalog/catalog-ingestion/catalog-ingestion-api-tutorial.md

 ## Introduction

-In this tutorial we will be using the catalog metadata ingestion APIs to add additional metadata for the software components in the catalog, display them in the component overview page using [additional info card](/docs/internal-developer-portal/catalog/custom-card) and use the same data to input values in workflows using [Workflow UI Pickers](/docs/internal-developer-portal/flows/custom-extensions).
+In this tutorial we will be using the catalog metadata ingestion APIs to add additional metadata for the software components in the catalog, display them in the component overview page using [additional info card](/docs/internal-developer-portal/catalog/custom-card).

 <DocImage path={require('./static/ccp-usecase.png')} />